gamename/raspberry-pi-iot-cat-doorbell/README.md

 <br><br>
 # Hardware Notes
 1. Use the rj45/ethernet cable to extend the USB connection to the microphone.
 The USB-to-RJ45 adapters enable you to go up to about 150 feet from the RPi to the microphone.
-2. Since the rj45 needs to connect to the microphone *inside* the hobby box, I had to cut off the RJ45 adapter, run the cable into the box, then reattach a new RJ45 adapter.
+2. Since the rj45 needs to connect to the microphone *inside* the hobby box, I had to cut off the RJ45 adapter, run the cable into the box via a hole, then reattach a new RJ45 adapter.
 YMMV
 <br><br>

 # FAQ